-When you know what to look for, choosing the right power cord is not difficult.
+When you know what to look for, choosing the correct power cord is not difficult.
 Many factors can affect the performance and quality of the power cord.
 Should you go for shielded power cords or unshielded power cords?
 Can electromagnetic interference disturb the quality and efficiency of your project?

-In today’s advanced industrial and commercial sectors, the custom cable manufacturing industry is a wide domain of the wire manufacturing industry.
+In today’s advanced industrial and commercial sectors, the custom cable manufacturing industry is a vast domain of the wire manufacturing industry.
 CLOOM Tech is offering custom power cables to the industrial and commercial teams.
 What is the difference between these two power cords?
 We are going to discuss the difference between shielded and unshielded power cables in detail.

 Shielded cable clear view

 - 1.Use Cases of Shielded vs. Unshielded Power Cord